-Cost of living in San Antonio, TX
+Cost of living in San Antonio

-We’ve broken down the cost of living in San Antonio, TX, comparing it to other states and the US national average.
+We’ve broken down the cost of living in San Antonio, comparing it to other states and the US national average.

 SATX_dowtown_cost_of_living.jpg